CrisalixSA/rubocop-crisalix/README.md

 # Ruby styling at Crisalix

 Ruby is a beautifully expressive language that embraces and celebrates a variety of dialects.
-It was never intended to be constrained to a single, uniform style across all libraries, frameworks, or applications.
+It was never intended to be constrained to a single, uniform style across all libraries and applications.

 This collection of RuboCop styles is designed for those who haven’t yet adopted a specific dialect.
 It offers a reasonable starting point, providing default rules to help establish a consistent approach to Ruby styling, while being very permissive.